 GCU’s dedication to conscious capitalism extends into supporting opportunities for students to experience it firsthand.
 The Colangelo College of Business encourages an entrepreneurial spirit in students and provides avenues for students to participate.
 Some of the opportunities available to students include:

 - An on-campus marketplace for students to sell their products

 - Employment through Canyon Ventures

 - Experience with Canyon Angels, a 501(c)6 investment organization

 - Canyon Challenge, the student business startup competition

 In the spirit of entrepreneurialism, GCU has developed 10 local enterprises.
 These enterprises offer student worker positions, providing them with hands-on experience that directly supports their business degree.
-Students can become equipped for future business success while integrating ethical business practices in alignment with conscious capitalism.
+Students can learn to integrate ethical business practices in alignment with conscious capitalism.
 The profits of these enterprises are then reinvested back into the university to help keep tuition costs affordable and provide scholarship opportunities.

 The university, with support from Grand Canyon Education (GCE), has launched 10 business enterprises that employ nearly 500 people.

 - Cañón 49